ufukkulahli/practicing-docker/README.md

 Containers can be interactive in many ways like talking through protocols with each other/host, sharing file systems.
 They are basically a computer with the most minimalistic setup.

+## Managing multiple containers

+When several Docker containers exist, managing them manually gets hard.
+With this purpose, there is a tool called `compose`.
+It allows to define and run multiple containers.

 ---

 ## Contents